TeamMango/cavatica/README.md

 **Author**: Team Mango -- Will Sutherland, Ashley Griffin, Elmira Kalhor, and Chola Chhetri  | **Initial Commit**: July 2018
 <p style="text-align: center;">***** This is a reprodcution of Cavatica by Team Mango at the Cyber Carpnetry 2018 *****</p>

+In order to see a description of Cavatica and its outputs see [here](https://www.google.com)

 ## Cavatica [by original author Jennifer Chang]
 Code and pipeline for fetching PubMed and PubMed Central data and co-author network analysis.
 This tool can be used to identify author trends among several search terms.